rosemaryhanson/HansonHauntedTest2/README.md

 Yet for all that these objects can enrich explorations of object materiality, they exist on the fringe of archaeology.
 They are, after all, superstitious objects, displaying a materiality that exists outside the natural sciences and the objective goals of processual archaeology [^10][^19].
 Haunted objects appear to embody a form of “magical” thinking that is seen as decidedly unmodern, unenlightened, uneducated, and irrational[^2][^55][^28][^75].
 Hauntedness, along with magic, folklore, and superstition are therefore relegated to the outskirts of the discipline[^16][^19], or worse still, left to the purview of pseudo-archaeology in its hunt for ghosts, curses, aliens, and monsters[^9][^32][^75].
 Moreover, explorations of hauntedness might appear to skirt the symbolic and psychoanalytic approaches of post-processualism, focusing on the meaning of things [^37][^38]; a particularly fraught project when no resources are available for emic analysis[^10].
 <param ve-image
-       label="This image attempts to present the earring in a "sinister light."
-Drawing from films, plays, and other visual media, this image uses red light as a visual metaphor for evil." description="This image was produced using the 3D modelling software Blender 2.93.5.
-Ir was produced using a red-tinted spotlight and a plane in addition to the earring mesh and was rendered using Eevee" license="public domain"
+       label="The classic 'bedsheet' ghost that originated from the funerary practices of the European Middle Ages[^50] is a now ubiquitous cliché of hauntedness.
+As such, it can act as a visual shorthand for hauntedness, such as the renderings of Egyptian Shaitan added to images of Egyptian archaeology [^33].
+In this image, a ghost is produced in a purposefully cartoonish way, visually signalling its metephoric, as opposed to literal, aspect.
+Yet it is this very cartoonish, childish, populist representation of haunting that archeologists resist in their analysis of objects.
+It is therefore an image of what archeologists fear: that in exploring immaterial materialities of objects, they depart from a scientific, rational, and grounded study of the past." description="This image was produced using the photoediting software GIMP 2.10.22." license="public domain"
        url="https://github.com/rosemaryhanson/HansonHauntedTest2/blob/main/GhostsIllustration2.png?raw=true">

 This paper does not seek to embark on such a project of meaning making (much less a project of ghost hunting).
 This paper instead seeks to recognize hauntedness as part of the “murk[y] middle ground” in explorations of folk ritual beliefs [^10].
 It is a sphere of causality that exists in tandem with objective causality[^55].
 By dismissing it, we may “build false assumptions about what the ‘real world’ is like”[^28], secularizing, rationalizing, and suppressing the often powerful effects of heritage[^11][^55].
 As we collect a library of sensory experience through which to examine objects [^26][^27][^35], a focus on the physical senses alone may well be inconsistent with the ontologies that framed (and frame) the experience of the material world[^11][^28].
 In failing to recognize that sensory experiences may be informed by these deep spiritual, cultural frameworks, we are doomed to an idea of sensitivity that is sanitized and one-dimensional.
 <param ve-image
-       label="Fully Dimensional Objects"
-       description="Test"
-       license="public domain"
+       label="3D modelling is often touted for its ability to present object dimensionality more accurately than ever before: that it improves the accuracy of representation.
+Yet it also facilitates a creative approach to object materiality, allowing for the modeller to play with lighting, angle, texture, material, etc. and in doing so, explore the affective dimensionality of objects.
+These creative approaches to staging, mood, evocation, etc. can allow for deeper explorations of both social and physical dimensionalities in a way that is both flexible and accessable." description="This image was produce in Blender 2.93.5 using a spotlight and a plane in addition to the earring mesh and was rendered using Eevee. " license="public domain"
        url="https://github.com/rosemaryhanson/HansonHauntedTest2/blob/main/spotlight1.png?raw=true">

 In failing to recognize these relational frameworks, my own experience of a haunted object simply does not exist.

 <param ve-image
-       label="Experiencing Hauntedness"
-       description="Test"
-       license="public domain"
+       label="The use of transparent figures to represent spirits or ghosts emerged in the 18th and 19th century[^51], and is deployed here as a visual metephor for the ways in which objects remain a link between people, even after death." description="This image was produced using the photoediting software GIMP 2.10.22." license="public domain"
        url="https://github.com/rosemaryhanson/HansonHauntedTest2/blob/main/Holding%20Hands5.png?raw=true">